 Where to Put the Cage

 The cage should be placed in a quiet area of the home where human activities won't disturb (and stress) them during the day.
 The cage should also be located in a cool area (no drafts) and not exposed to direct sunlight which could cause overheating.
-Summertime temperatures must be monitored to make sure the ambient temperature is not much over 77 F (25 C).
+Summertime temperatures must be monitored to make sure the ambient temperature is not much higher than 77 degrees Fahrenheit (25 degrees Celsius).
 If you do not have air conditioning, placing a shallow pan of ice cubes in the cage may help, or drape a damp towel over part of the cage.

 Place the cage on a table or stand as this will help make the chinchilla feel secure; chinchillas can be intimidated if you must lean over the cage to interact with them.

-Toys can be provided too - blocks of wood and tree branches (free of pesticides) are good chew toys.
+Toys can be provided too—blocks of wood and tree branches (free of pesticides) are good chew toys.
 Some of the wooden parrot toys make good toys as well, as do the willow balls and rings that you can find for rabbits.
 It is important to provide toys that do not have small or plastic parts that could be ingested.
-In addition, a "chinchilla block" or pumice block can be provided for chewing and this will aid in keeping the teeth trim.
+Also, a "chinchilla block" or pumice block can be provided for chewing and this will aid in keeping the teeth trim.

-Some people also find the use of running discs like the Flying Saucer a good option for chinchillas.
+Some people also find the use of running discs such as the Flying Saucer a good option for chinchillas.
 The risks of overheating make the use of plastic run about balls undesirable.
 Your chinchilla would much rather run around in a secure, chinchilla-proofed room.